qianlian-mozi/detection_france/README.txt

 We uploads some examples to the folder [output],and show them in the jupyternotebook [showresultinjupyter.ipynb], or you can check directly in the output/vis dict.

 We upload a GUI.py file to give a simple GUI interface function that we learned in this term.
-The lib is quite similar as pyqt5 but looks better.
+The lib is quite similar as pyqt5 but looks better.You can easily use it buy the window, choose a config file, a checkpoint pth file and a img file, you can find the result create in your dict:./out/vis/[your img name], and also showed in the GUI window!